4K Ultra HD Edition

 In a way this is the opposite of my Harry Potter experience: I loved those books, and the movies were alright, but Twilight is much more rewarding as a movie than a book to me.
 I did not care for Meyer’s style even though she did create a new world based on the real one.
 Stephen King has publicly criticized her style while praising J.K.
 Rowling’s and I agree.
 The ideas and mythology are good even if they are not presented with much craft.

 But this movie grabbed me very quickly for several reasons.
 The baseball game during a thunderstorm was amazing, especially with the music of Muse as a funky, bewitching backdrop.
 This is an Americanized Quidditch scene of course.
 But even before this scene, we meet the Coens as her new family, like Hogwarts, and their palatial house in the trees of wet, green, sun-less Pacific Northwest is the perfect place for vampires.
 I traveled there recently and the movie captures it perfectly.

 And I did not foresee Edward playing Debussy on the piano.
 How classy.
 Oh heck, even I like him now!

-The overcast settings, forest scenes, and intense night sequences make for one terrific high definition offering, which this Blu-ray captures beautifully.
+The overcast settings, forest scenes, and intense night sequences make for one terrific 4K offering, which this Blu-ray captures beautifully.
 Images are crisp and clean throughout...the Pacific Northwest has never looked so alive.
 Some of the color schemes are deliberately made cooler, but this is a nice touch for the overall appearance of the film.
 Detail levels are strong and contrast levels are outstanding.

-The DTS HD soundtrack packs plenty of dynamic punch, as this movie ranges from the most quiet and ambient scenes to full out rock and roll action.
+The uncompressed soundtrack packs plenty of dynamic punch, as this movie ranges from the most quiet and ambient scenes to full out rock and roll action.
 The baseball sequence is particularly striking, as is the intensity of the finale in the ballet studio.
 The music score is first rate, and well balanced against the spoken words for a full and enveloping listening experience.